lwhite1/dabooDb/README.md

 ## Features/Requirements
 The system is a key-value document store with the following capabilities:

-#### Basics
+#### Documents
-* Documents are arbitrary POJOs implementing a simple interface.
+* are arbitrary POJOs implementing a simple interface.
-* Documents must provide a byte array key that is unique within the database
+* must provide a byte array key that is unique within the database
+* must serialize to a byte array, so they can be stored as a value in the database
-* Documents are ordered based on a Comparator, and can be range-searched in that order
+* are ordered by a Comparator, and can be range-searched in that order

+#### The database:
-* Supported operations are: Write, Delete, and Get; plus GetRange(from, to)
+* supports Write, Delete, Get, and GetRange(from, to) operations
-* Client-Server and Embedded (client and server in a single JVM) modes are supported
+* supports Client-Server and Embedded (client and server in a single JVM) modes

-#### Database functionality
-* Data must be persistent (application can be closed and re-opened without losing data)
+* is durable (application can be closed and re-opened without losing data)
-* Data written in a single call are processed atomically (commit or roll-back together)
+* is transactional: batches written in a single call are processed atomically (committed or rolled-back together)
-* Optimistic locking is used to allow multiple writers
+* uses Optimistic Locking to allow multiple writers
-* Idempotent Writes (and Reads) to allow clients to safely retry updates
+* supports idempotent Writes to allow clients to safely retry updates

 ## A (rough) roadmap: